Skip to main content

 That's the gap.
 And it's one of the few gaps that doesn't require a Big Four affiliation to close.

-As Gregor Fatul observed about the platform's output: "The platform provides reasoning and evidence including stakeholder quotes and citations to back up opportunities."
+The platform output provides reasoning and evidence, including stakeholder quotes and citations to back up every opportunity.
 That's not a feature description.
-That's the difference between a matrix that looks professional and one that actually survives the "prove it" moment in the boardroom.
+That's the difference between a matrix that looks professional and one that actually survives the "prove it" moment when an associate is presenting and the CFO asks why this score is what it is.

 Those clients respond to the prioritization matrix because it respects the weight of their decision.
 It says: "We scored every opportunity systematically.
 Here's where the evidence points.
 Here's what to do first, and here's what to wait on."

 That's not dumbing it down.
 That's giving them the exact framework they need to make a decision confidently and defend it to their partners, their board, or their spouse.
+And it's the framework that lets your associates walk in with the same authority your founder would carry.

 Where to Go After the Matrix